 On the other hand, if you’re willing to learn something new, invest and devote your time and focus into a whole new aspect of coffee making, then pour over may be the challenge you’ve been looking for.
-With patience and some (failed) attempts, you can learn to make a delicious cup of coffee that’s always made as fresh as freshness goes.
+With patience and some (failed) attempts, you can learn to make a delicious cup of coffee at home that’s always made as fresh as freshness goes.

 Why?
-Well, check the video below for a better idea on how to make coffee with pout over: you weigh, you grind, you water (after heating water), you bloom, you water some more, and you leave nature to do its thing while the coffee is slowly pouring through the filter.
+Well, check the video below for a better idea on how to make coffee with pour over: you weigh, you grind, you water (after heating water), you bloom, you water some more, and you leave nature to do its thing while the coffee is slowly pouring through the filter.